All our services are running normally but please follow the procedures we have in place to protect our staff and the community.

 These brand new mains cables came in for recycling.
 Not only was it a waste of time test and tagging brand new cables but they ended up with us for recycling.
 We get hundreds of these cables both new and … Continue reading

 This cable came in as part of a whole bunch of other stuff from an IT company.
 Not sure why someone would want to make one of these.
-The mains plug to IEC connector is pretty easy to get hold … Continue reading
+A mains plug to IEC connector cable is pretty easy to get … Continue reading